DaraHoy/building-a-mean-app/readme.md

 ## Learning Objectives

 - Identify how different components of a MEAN app work together
-- Build a simple MEAN app with data persistence, and dynamic views
+- Build a simple MEAN app with data persistence and dynamic views
 - Provide an example of a MEAN app
 - Explain when to choose the MEAN stack